GLEIF

 Open Data

-To facilitate fast and easy access to the entire LEI population, the Global Legal Entity Identifier Foundation (GLEIF) launched the Global LEI Index.
-It contains historical and current LEI records including related reference data in one authoritative, central repository.
-The Global LEI Index is the only global online source that provides open, standardized and high quality legal entity reference data.
-Any interested party can easily access and search the complete LEI data pool free of charge on the GLEIF website using the web-based LEI search tool developed by GLEIF.
+The Global LEI Index is the only global online source that provides open, standardized, and high-quality legal entity reference data.
+Any interested party can access and search the Global LEI Index free of charge via the GLEIF website using the LEI search tool.

 Global Open Data Integration Network (GODIN) Initiative